muadzyamani/htx-hapticglove/README.md

 ### Documentation

 As part of staying organised, I decided to document the project.
-Documenting a project is undoubtedly a skill that I wish to enchance.
+Documenting a project is undoubtedly a skill that I wish to further cultivate.
 I learnt to tell a story while relaying the details of the project.
 Sometimes as I write, I would reflect and experience a light bulb moment, a state of realisation or epiphany to a problem.

 A well-written document, included with diagrams and illustrations can go a long way to serve as a reminder for my future self, or a guide for others who wish to build on the idea.
 See my documentation [here](https://github.com/muadzyamani/htx-hapticglove/tree/main/Documentation).